BRIEF PROFILE OF ELLIS OWUSU-DABO

 PI, Africa Health Collaborative.

-Africa Higher education institutions are well-positioned to advance the Foundation’s health strategy due to their unique concentration of professionals and talents, their mission to train the leaders of the future and to develop and leverage knowledge to create both global and locally contextualized solutions.
+Africa higher education institutions are well-positioned to advance the Foundation’s health strategy due to their unique concentration of professionals and talents, their mission to train the leaders of the future and to develop and leverage knowledge to create both global and locally contextualized solutions.

 We will establish a network that is anchored in Africa and builds on existing networks to ensure local knowledge and expertise are prioritized to create exponential impact.